 "It is here, it was never a rule, we just do it."

 Christine looks around, "How does the inside look so much bigger than the outside?"

-I fudge, “A Buddhist illusion,” hope she leaves the laser measuring tape in her bag, some mysteries are best mysteries.
+I fudge, “A Buddhist illusion,” hope she leaves the laser measuring tape in her bag, some mysteries are best left mysteries.

 She leaves for her office, Black and Chan are sticking around for hard gung fu.